Lightweight Structure-Aware Attention for Visual Understanding: Abstract

 \section{Abstract}

-Vision Transformers (ViTs) have become a dominant paradigm for visual representation learning with self-attention operators.
-Although these operators provide flexibility to the model with their adjustable attention kernels, they suffer from inherent limitations: (1) the attention kernel is not discriminative enough, resulting in high redundancy of the ViT layers, and (2) the complexity in computation and memory is quadratic in the sequence length.
-In this paper, we propose a novel attention operator, called lightweight structure-aware attention (LiSA), which has a better representation power with log-linear complexity.
-Our operator learns structural patterns by using a set of relative position embeddings (RPEs).
-To achieve log-linear complexity, the RPEs are approximated with fast Fourier transforms.
-Our experiments and ablation studies demonstrate that ViTs based on the proposed operator outperform self-attention and other existing operators, achieving state-of-the-art results on ImageNet, and competitive results on other visual understanding benchmarks such as COCO and Something-Something-V2.
-The source code of our approach will be released online.
+{ Attention operator has been widely used as a basic brick in visual understanding since it provides some flexibility through its adjustable kernels.
+However, this operator suffers from inherent limitations: (1) the attention kernel is not discriminative enough, resulting in high redundancy, and (2) the complexity in computation and memory is quadratic in the sequence length.
+In this paper, we propose a novel attention operator, called Lightweight Structure-aware Attention (LiSA), which has a better representation power with log-linear complexity.
+Our operator transforms the attention kernels to be more discriminative by learning structural patterns.
+These structural patterns are encoded by exploiting a set of relative position embeddings (RPEs) as multiplicative weights, thereby improving the representation power of the attention kernels.
+Additionally, the RPEs are approximated to obtain log-linear complexity.
+Our experiments and analyses demonstrate that the proposed operator outperforms self-attention and other existing operators, achieving state-of-the-art results on ImageNet-1K and other downstream tasks such as video action recognition on Kinetics-400, object detection \& instance segmentation on COCO, and semantic segmentation on ADE-20K. }